Campus Security Report

 Sexual assault is an umbrella term and not a legal definition.
 It includes the crimes of sexual imposition, gross sexual imposition, sexual battery and rape.
 It covers a wide range of actions that may violate criminal law and/or University policy when taken against a person without the person's knowing consent, against the person's will, or under force, threat of force, or coercion.
 Sexual activity occurring when someone is medicated, asleep, passed out, or substantially impaired by drugs or alcohol can also be illegal.
 In these situations, a person cannot truly consent since she or he is not in a coherent state of mind.

 ORC 2919.25 defines this as knowingly causing or attempting to cause physical harm to a family or household member; recklessly causing serious physical harm to a family or household member; or by threat of force, knowingly causing a family or household member to believe that the offender will cause imminent physical harm to the family or household member.
 ORC 2919.25 defines “family or household member” which includes but not limited to a spouse, former spouse and a person living as a spouse.

 There is no legal definition in Ohio for dating violence.
 Statistics for dating violence in this report include incidents, other than domestic violence, where violence or the threat of violence is committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.

 While there is no legal definition for stalking in Ohio, there is another closely related law.
-Ohio law defines menacing by stalking as occurring when someone knowingly engages in a pattern of conduct that causes another person to believe that the offender will cause physical harm to the other person or cause mental distress to the other person.
+ORC 2903.211 defines menacing by stalking as occurring when someone knowingly engages in a pattern of conduct that causes another person to believe that the offender will cause physical harm to the other person or cause mental distress to the other person.

-Response to Sex Offenses, Dating Violence, Domestic Violence and Stalking
+Rights, Policies and Procedures to be Followed in Response to Cases of Reported Sex Offenses, Dating Violence, Domestic Violence and Stalking

 Rights, Policies and Procedures to be Followed